jarsnow/bugSmashers/README.md

 # bugSmashers
-This repository will serve as a "home base" for ACM's Hack Nights.
-Here, we will provide resources for participants to engage in our workshops.
+This repository serves as a "home base" for ACM's Hack Nights.
+Here, we provide resources for participants to engage in our workshops and store any presentations we used.